What to do in case of violence against women | STUWO

 “Nonviolence is a weapon of the strong.” – Mahatma Gandhi

-Violence is never an option; nevertheless, around 20% of women experience physical and/or sexual violence in their life.
-16,799 women and girls were victims of domestic violence in 2020.
+Violence is never an option; still around a third of women in Austria experience physical and/or sexual violence in their life according to Statistik Austria.
+In 2022, 29 women were murdered and 23,638 women or girls were treated as victims of domestic violence in Violence Protection Centres.
 Every woman of every age, skin colour, religion and culture can be a victim of violence, which makes this a problem that concerns all of us.
 The International Day for the Elimination of Violence against Women on the 25th of November reminds us that we are all in this together.
 Therefore, we have gathered information and help centres for you.

 Domestic violence refers to violence carried out by a person that has an intimate or strongly emotional relationship with the victim.
 The aggressor could be a family member, friend, flatmate or partner.
 It can happen to anybody, but the majority of victims is female and offenders are mostly men.

 Domestic violence is a regular, repetitive, abusive behaviour.
 The abusive behaviour can be of physical, sexual and psychological nature.
 For example, threats, humiliation, social isolation, beatings, forced sexual intercourse and abuse are some forms of domestic violence.
-None of this belongs into a relationship.
+None of these belong into a relationship.

 Most of the time, domestic violence happens behind closed doors, usually at home.
 This way, the offenders hide their abusive behaviour and prevent help and intervention.